Toric schemes and integral models for Shimura varieties with $\Gamma_1(p)$-type level: Toric schemes

-To simplify our discussion, we will suppose, in addition to both the blanket assumptions (i) and (ii), that $\CG$ is Iwahori.
+To simplify our discussion, we will suppose, in addition to both the blanket assumptions (i) and (ii), that $\CG$ is Iwahori and that $(G,\{\mu\})$ is ab-nondegenerate.
 Consider the exact sequence

 By Proposition \ref{dimT1}, it follows that $\dim Z=1$.
-Let us also assume that the neutral component $Z^o$ is isomorphic to $\BG_m$ and that the finite abelian group scheme $\pi_0(Z)$ is unramified.
+Let us also assume that the neutral component $Z^o$ is isomorphic to $\BG_m$ and that the finite abelian group scheme $\pi_0(Z)$ is unramified and has rank prime to $p$.
 This exact sequence induces an exact sequence

 where we denote by $Z_{\BZ_p}$ the smooth model of $Z$ over $\BZ_p$ obtained as the Zariski closure of $Z$ in $T_\CG$; then $Z^o_{\BZ_p}= \BG_m$ over $\BZ_p$ and $\pi_0(Z_{\BZ_p})=\pi_0(Z)_{\BZ_p}$ is the unique finite \'etale abelian group scheme over $\BZ_p$ with $\pi_0(Z)$ as generic fiber.